 (1) Includes only authorities with \$100 million or more in outstanding debt which are reported as component units or joint ventures of the State in the Comprehensive Annual Financial Report (CAFR).

-(2) Reflects original par amounts for bonds and financing arrangements or original gross proceeds in the case of capital appreciation bonds.
+Includes short-term and long-term debt.
+Reflects original par amounts for bonds and financing arrangements or original gross proceeds in the case of capital appreciation bonds.
 Amounts outstanding do not reflect accretion of capital appreciation bonds or premiums received.
-In prior years, the amount reported for the Port Authority of NY & NJ (PANYNJ) and the Long Island Pow er Authority (LIPA) included accretion.
-December 2011 amounts exclude \$10 million of accretion for PANYNJ and \$263 million for LIPA.